-Don't read further unless you had chosen the character!
+Don't read further unless you have chosen the character!

-35 yo, the jester at Arthur’s court (his positions allows him to mock others)
+35 yo, the jester at Arthur’s court (his position allows him to mock others)

-It is expected of you to believe in a God, so you do, but deep inside, you are pagan.
+It is expected of you to believe in God, so you do, but deep inside you are a pagan.